Project

 - Magdalena Korecka: "Visual Poetry on Social Media Platforms: New Media Aesthetic and Digital Activism"

-Also connected to the domain of the sub-project is the book project:
+Also connected to the domain of the sub-project is this book:

 Theory Forum